 Indeed, there are arguments that introducing interoperability too early may be counterproductive.
 In the early stages of developing a market for mobile financial services, the opportunity to build network effects should lead to fierce competition.
 Competitors will seek to make an early lead.
-99 Some consider that imposing interoperability while there is extensive experimentation with new business models before the market matures may reduce the incentives for innovation and investment.
-100
+Some consider that imposing interoperability while there is extensive experimentation with new business models before the market matures may reduce the incentives for innovation and investment.
+It is a support of the market matures are reduced to the incentive of the incent

 However, some markets have developed network effects that may have become so strong that even the most innovative, best priced and highest quality new entrant mobile money service cannot make any headway in the market in face of the dominant service.
-Competition 'on the merits' is simply not possible because the mutually-reinforcing network effects of telecommunication and mobile money services make it extremely difficult to break into the market.
+Competition 'on the